wix-incubator/wix-code-docs/getting-started/give-and-get-packages.md

-# Give&Get Example - Packages
+# Give & Get Example - Packages

 On our site, we've installed: